bloodwork-nus/bloodconnect-docs/docs/milestone2.md

 :::important
 We are well aware of the recent [CVE-2020-8149](https://nvd.nist.gov/vuln/detail/CVE-2020-8149) vulnerability involving `logkitty` version < 0.7.1 which allows arbitrary shell commands execution.
-BloodConnect is susceptible to this vulnerability.
-Fret not, we have tested an experimental branch with updated packages that will resolve this vulnerability.
-It will be deployed by Milestone 3 after upgrading our code base.
+We have patched this vulnerability in BloodConnect in our local branch, which contains our upgraded code base.
 :::

+## User's guide
+Woohoo 🎉!
+We finally have a user's guide.
+[Click here to view the latest User's Guide](userguide).

 ## Testing
 As Milestone 2 is a prototyping phase, unit tests have not yet been integrated in our code base (please ignore the Failed CircleCI status image).